bellomuhammadadeiza/norway_carbon_tax/README.md

-# A Brief Review of Norway's Carbon Tax: Origin, Coverage, and Effectiveness
+# A Brief Review of Norway's Carbon Tax: Origin, Coverage, Incidence, and Effectiveness
 _Bello, M. A_
 _Faculty of Land and Food Systems, University of British Columbia, Vancouver, Canada_